Theresa's Mixed Nuts

 Ingredients

-1/3 cup GOLDEN BLOSSOM HONEY
+1/2 cup RAW GOLDEN BLOSSOM HONEY

 CLICK HERE FOR FULL RECIPE